Beyond Good and Evil 2: Gameplay

 Beyond Good and Evil 2 is a video game set in an open world environment and played from a third-person perspective which takes place at least one generation before the events of Beyond Good & Evil.
 It has more traditional role-playing elements compared to the first game; the player creates a character that starts the game "at the very bottom of the social system".
 The character can be male or female.
 As the player completes various tasks, they improve in various attributes, and gain spacecraft and crew members which they can also improve over time.
 The players visit planets that have their own societies, and by completing tasks on these planets, gain new technologies or other facets to improve their spacecraft.
 Its original director, Michel Ancel, said they anticipate that there will be a narrative element that includes fixed story events, as well as events based on what decisions the player had made in exploring planets.

 The game will have single-player and cooperative player support; even as a single-player, the player can participate in a shared universe, with some events affecting all players at the same time.
 Beyond Good and Evil 2 will require an internet connection to play both single-player and multiplayer.

 Development

-Beyond Good and Evil 2 has languished for several years and is considered to have been in development hell.
+Beyond Good and Evil 2 has languished for many years and is considered to have been in development hell.
 The game is being developed using a new engine called the Voyager Engine, developed by Ubisoft Montpellier.
 Composer Christophe Héral, who scored the music for the original game, will be returning for Beyond Good and Evil 2.

 The original Beyond Good & Evil, released in 2003, was critically praised and gained a cult following, but was considered a commercial failure.
 Michel Ancel, the game's director, explained that as he wrote out the game's universe, he found it was bigger than what he could practically include within a single game, and thus anticipated the game would be the first of a trilogy of works.
 However, poor sales left its publisher, Ubisoft, reluctant to invest in a sequel.